Impulse Control Strategies for School and Home

-The problem: Children with attention deficit disorder (ADHD) are often labeled unruly or aggressive because of their impulsive physical and social interactions.
+Children with ADHD are often labeled unruly or aggressive because of their impulsive physical and social interactions.
 Even though these children can be caring and sensitive, their good qualities are often overshadowed by their poor impulse control.

-Posting classroom rules and routines lets children know what’s expected of them, and also serves as a visual reminder for those who act before they think.
+Posting classroom rules and routines lets children know what’s expected of them, and also serves as a visual reminder for those with ADD who act before they think.